Viewing, Modifying, and Deleting Logged QSOs

 When first installed, DXKeeper's Log Page Display is configured to show 8 of items stored with each QSO.
 You can add or remove items from the Log Page Display using the Log page fields control in the Log Layout panel on the Configuration window's Log tab.
 You can also change the order in which the columns appear.

-Whether all items in the Log Page Display will be simultaneously visible as columns depends on their number and width, as well as the width of the Main window.
+Whether all items in the Log Page Display will be simultaneously visible as columns depends on their number and width, the width of the Main window, and the font selected for use.
 If all items are not simultaneously visible in columns, a horizontal scrollbar will be displayed along the bottom of the Log Page Display; you can use this scrollbar to select the items you wish to see.
 The small black rectangle to the left of the horizontal scrollbar can be dragged to the right to split the Log Page Display into two independently scrollable sets of columns.
 You can adjust the boundary between the two sets by dragging the black rectangle to the left of the horizontal scrollbar at the bottom of the right-hand set of columns; to eliminate the right-hand set of columns, drag its black rectangle all the way to the left.

 With the Log QSOs tabbed dialog selected, resizing DXKeeper's window allows you to vertically and horizontally expand or contract the Log Page Display.
 Vertical and horizontal scrollbars allow you to view all cells of all rows in the log page display.